This week's walks | The Oban Times

 NEVIS HILLWALKING CLUB

-Start at the Scout Hut at NN253806, where restricted parking is available, (or 2km further south at NN255788, but the track is rough).
-Follow the track around Corriechoille House and continue S through The Lairig, in an area of forest recently cleared.
+Head S to end of track at NN200890.
+Follow track E to point NN205889.
+Now descend S, hopefully avoiding trees, to car park near Clunes.

-Follow the track as far as the bothy.
-From the bothy head SW up stream to cross on the bridge and follow the NE ridge of Stob Ban to its summit.
-If weather and snow conditions permit, descend the N ridge to a col then head E down a rocky coire with impressive slabs.
-This leads back to the bothy.
-Otherwise return by the same route as ascent.
+Alternatively continue E along track to junction and then turn SW along track to car park.

-Distance: 18km; Height to climb: 1050m.
-Suggested and coordinated by Toril Frantzen.
+Distance: 13km; Height to climb: 1100m.
+Suggested by Robert Paterson, co-ordinated by Suzanne Theobald.